Gahill1826/Laboratory-of-Neuroimaging/README.md

 ## Overview

+LONI includes:
+-physical in house Imaging Facilities (2 MRI, Magnetom Prisma 3T and Magnetom Terra 7T -Secure Data Center (4 PB)
+-Visualization Archive contains a 3D brain atlases.

-LONI Software
+LONI Software:
 Biomedical imaging includes a diverse array of modeling, analysis, and visualization software.

-LONI Pipeline
+LONI Pipeline:
 Is a graphical framework for development, maintain, and dissemination of neuroimaging data analysis protocols.
 The pipeline environment offers a scalable infrastructure for graphical integration of diverse, complex, and heterogeneous software.
 Modules and processing workflows, includes segmentation, shap analysis, and cortical thickness workflows.

-LONI Research Protocols
+LONI Research Protocols:
 LONI research protocol supports neuroimaging investigation of brain structure, function, and physiology in health and disease by using comprehensive imaging analysis.

-Techniques in Neuroimaging
+Techniques in Neuroimaging:
 CT (Roentgen-Ray Computed Tomography)
 A beam of x-ray passes through the brain and is detected according to the density of the tissue encountered.
 Detectors positioned around the circumference of the scanner collect attenuation readings from multiple angles.
 A computerized algorithm reconstructs an image of each slice.